 - Male Sexual Fluidity: Is He Gay, Bisexual, Straight or Somewhere In Between?

 - Reclaiming Bodies, Reclaiming the Self: Addressing Body Image in Sex Therapy

 I regularly facilitate workshops and trainings, offer guest lectures, and provide professional consultation in the areas of gender identity, sexuality and sexual orientation, polyamory and non-monogamy, and kink/BDSM.
-Please contact me if you are a clinician, educator, or organization interested in training or consultation.
+Please contact me if you are a clinician, educator, or organization interested in training or consultation, or read more here.